New shortcut trigger (real-time)

 What's unique about message shortcuts is that the content of the message (which the message shortcut was performed on) can be used in follow-up actions.
 Combined with the dialog (for collecting structured user input), you can transform any conversation into tasks, tickets, and more.

-To use shortcuts, you first need to create a custom bot.
-If you haven't done so already, head over to our custom bot documentation to learn how to do it.
+To use shortcuts, you first need to create a Enterprise bot.
+If you haven't done so already, head over to our Enterprise bot documentation to learn how to do it.

-The message shortcut must be added and configured under a custom bot in Slack before they can be used in Workato.
+The message shortcut must be added and configured under an Enterprise bot in Slack before they can be used in Workato.

 Shortcuts created under Interactive Components

-If you already have a custom bot, proceed on to learn how to use shortcuts with your custom bot.
+If you already have an Enterprise bot, proceed on to learn how to use shortcuts with your Enterprise bot.

 # Configuring a shortcut trigger